 - Evaluation forms and scoring systems

 On the surface, these tools seem reasonable.
 They create structure and give the board a way to have the conversation.
-But they don’t resolve the core issue.
+But they don’t resolve the core issue, and are not designed to address the board’s specific role in governance.

 What these approaches miss is the need for the board to establish clear expectations at the outset.
 After all, how can a CEO or Executive Director perform according to expectations that have never been clearly defined?